District Mentor Programs

 Make a difference in a student’s life.
-Become a District Mentor!
+Become a Mentor in three easy steps!

-District staff to student: This model, also known as All-In Mentoring, entails District employees mentoring at a designated campus and targeting designated students in partnership with the campus principal, Parent Educator and key staff.
+District to Student: This model, known as the All-In Mentoring Program, entails District employees mentoring a select group of students at a designated campus to provide literacy support in partnership with the campus team.

 Peer-to-Peer: This model entails either high school upperclassmen mentor freshmen students or middle school 8th graders who mentor 6th grade students.
 The focus of peer mentoring is social-emotional health, decision-making skills, and a successful transition from each grade level.